-What is our favourite theatre production?
+What is our favourite musical for kids?

 Well we all have different favourites and for different reasons:

 Freddie’s favourite was Thriller Live.
-He like so many children of his age are a little obsessed with Michael Jackson, he knew all of the songs and sung his little heart out the whole way through.
+He like so many children of his age are a little obsessed with Michael Jackson.
+He knew all of the songs and sung his little heart out the whole way through.

-Stu’s favourite was the Blue Man Group in Universal Studios, it really was worth seeing, but only if you like lots of noise and lots of flashing!
+Stu’s favourite was the Blue Man Group in Universal Studios.
+It really was worth seeing, but only if you like lots of noise and lots of flashing!

-My favourite from this list would probably have to be Lion King, the production was absolutely amazing, I know this is also on in the West End, and I have heard awesome reviews of it being performed there, so would highly recommend it.
+My favourite from this list would probably have to be Lion King, the production was absolutely amazing.
+I know this is also on in the West End, and I have heard awesome reviews of it being performed there, so would highly recommend it.
 My all time favourites of musical theatre would have to be Miss Saigon and Les Miserables, in my opinion they are in a league above everything else I have seen (apart from Madame Butterfly which is of equal quality).

 Is the theatre the same as the cinema?